17 Festive Ways to Decorate Your Kitchen for Christmas

 Extend the charm of a cottage kitchen with a nature-inspired wreath decked with a variety of leafy greens and fruit.
 A red striped linen bow adds the look of vintage French linens.
-Dress the counters with a Nutcracker doll and small trees adorned with miniature ornaments.
+Dress the counters with a nutcracker doll ($31, Target) and small trees adorned with miniature ornaments.
 Add lights to a fresh-cut sprig of greenery for a delightful centerpiece that works well in the kitchen or on the dining table.

 Country Christmas Kitchen